Carlos-A-P/tip-calculator-app/README.md

 This was an extremely fun challenge where I got to practice more javascript functions and understand how to efficiently implement it in my projects.
 I also used the data attribute to link my grid buttons to my script.js file.
 I generally reserve the class attribute for my css and my id attributes for JavaScript, however, in this case I had multiple buttons so I used the data attribute.
 As far as what I learned in CSS, I learned how to used the focus pseudo-class to let the user see the tip percentage they are using.

-Here is some code that I wrote in order to complete this task
+- I gave the buttons the same date-percentage attribute so that I can use the forEach method in javascript.

 ```HTML
 <div class="btn-grid input">